Australia's first Landscape Enterprise Network announced in NSW Hunter Region

 Scaling Landscape Enterprise Networks in Australia

-The Hunter / Gloucester region represents the first of several planned LENs regions in Australia, with additional regions currently in planning:
+The Hunter region represents the first of several planned LENs regions in Australia.
+Additional regions with planning underway include:

 Murray, NSW — focusing on drought resilience